Modern Slavery Statement

 6.4.
 Audit Programme

-Audits are principally conducted by Kettle Foods’ Technical Team.
+Audits are principally conducted by Kettle Foods’ Technical Team and HR Team.

-During the period covered by this statement, we moved to 1 agency to supply all our temporary labour requirement, which is audited every 6 months by the Kettle Foods’ HR Team, and twice per year our HR team conducts interviews with a cross section of the agency’s temporary workers in accordance with its SEDEX membership asking questions pertinent to modern slavery such as how their work was chosen and pay related questions.
-Before this, our HR team regularly conducted audits of all our recruitment agencies from where temporary staff were supplied which included a verification that the agency provider has developed and implemented a “tracking modern slavery policy” detailing the processes it will take to prevent forced labour.
+During the period covered by this statement, Kettle Foods’ HR Team carried out an audit every 6 months of its agency who supplies all of its temporary labour requirements, and twice per year our HR team conducts interviews with a cross section of the agency’s temporary workers in accordance with its SEDEX membership asking questions pertinent to modern slavery such as how their work was chosen and pay related questions.

 As part of our SEDEX membership, and our conditions of supply with several of our key customers, we are required to undertake regular semi-announced SEDEX Members Ethical Trade Audits (SMETA).